Click here to view high resolution photos

 Includes original owner’s manual, Jaguar maintenance poster, service/parts receipts

 Jaguar’s luxury automobiles in the late 50s and 60s offered owners and drivers an affluent entry into the posh luxury market, and the 340s (previously called Mark IIs) were just that.
 Expanding upon the Mark I, these sedans were offered with a number of appointments that ranged from comfortable interiors, a variety of colors, and expanded powertrain choices, all while maintaining the essence of Jaguar.
 With their popularity rising due to the popular British TV series Inspector Morse, the Jaguar Mark II/340s were successful for the British automaker.
 Interestingly, they were highly popular amongst bank robbers, with their substantial horsepower, ample space for occupants, and superior handling characteristics.
-Widely regarded as the world’s first “sport sedan,” with advanced features such as 4-wheel disc brakes, a limited slip differential, a four-speed gearbox with overdrive, and a tachometer.
+Widely regarded as the world’s first “sport sedan,” with advanced features such as 4-wheel disc brakes, a limited slip differential, a four-speed gearbox, and a tachometer.
 Over time the shape and timeless design of the Mark II/340 has appreciated more and more, with increased interest among collectors over the past decade.

 This Jaguar 340 was reportedly first sold by Charles Hornberg Jaguar of West Hollywood, California to Dennis Mawer, painted in Honey Beige with factory copper-accented wheels.
 He went on to own the car for approximately 7 years before the Jaguar found its way to its new owners, Ad and Marsha Hirsch.